zubinchopra/portaldocs/portal-sdk/generated/top-extensions-data.md

 });
 ```

-A few things to note here.

-1. Everywhere we read the value an observable in the mapping function, we wrapped it in a `ko.pureComputed`.
+In this example, whereever the value of an observable is read in the mapping function, it is  wrapped in a `ko.pureComputed`.
 This is important and the reasons why are discussed in [portalfx-data-projections.md#data-shaping](portalfx-data-projections.md#data-shaping).

-1. Rather than sending `container` into the button constructor, we sent `itemLifetime` which the mapping function receives as a parameter.
-This is a "child" lifetime manager that was automatically created by the `mapInto` function.
+In addition, the `itemLifetime` child lifetime manager that was automatically created by the `mapInto()` function was sent to the mapping function as a parameter, instead of sending the  `container` into the button constructor.

 In the case of `map()` and `mapInto()`, the item lifetime manager will be disposed when the associated object is removed from the source array.
 In the previous example, this means the button `ViewModel` will be disposed at the correct time, but the now disposed button `ViewModel` will still be in the Section.
 The button has not been removed from the section's `children()` array.

-Fortunately, extension authors can register callbacks with the lifetime manager that are used when it is disposed using the `registerForDispose` command.
-To fix up the previous sample we can use the following code.
+Fortunately, callbacks can be registered with the lifetime manager to use when it is disposed by using the `registerForDispose` command, as in the following example.

 ```ts
 let gridItems = this._view.items.mapInto(container, (itemLifetime, item) => {